Anderezekial/ddologger/README.md

 - Tesseract - I used version 3.02.02 -  https://code.google.com/p/tesseract-ocr/downloads/detail?name=tesseract-ocr-setup-3.02.02.exe&can=2&q=

 ## Setup
 - Install Python
-  - You will need to setup the an Environment Variable in order to access python from anywhere
+  - You will need to setup the Environment Variable in order to access python from anywhere - **BE CAREFUL**
   - Go to `My Computer -> Properties -> Advanced -> Environment Variables`
     - Select the `PATH` variable in the bottom section and hit `Edit`
     - Add the path to your Python folder, ex. `C:\MYOTHERPROGRAMS;C:\Python27\;'